Caregiving During COVID-19

 Mom's age puts her in the high-risk category right along with Dad.
 Caregiving for my father is demanding and it becomes increasingly difficult as both he and my mother age.
 My siblings and I have always lived close by to help out when needed.
 My sister now lives even closer.
 After multiple sclerosis robbed her of the ability to work full time, she moved in with Mom and Dad.
 Even as she struggled with her own health, her presence and support eased the workload.

-Despite living under the same roof, my parents and sister made the difficult choice to quarantine themselves off from one another on separate floors of the house.
+Despite living under the same roof, my parents and sister made the difficult choice to quarantine themselves off from one another in separate floors of the house.
 For four weeks, my sister has lived upstairs and my father and mom have lived downstairs.
 They cannot risk passing the virus between each other.
 Three high-risk family members, all relying on each other, all unable to go to the store, pick up prescriptions, or share a meal together.

 Like a falling row of dominoes, coronavirus knocked out our normal chain of reliance.
 Mom has to take extra precaution when tending to my father.
 My sister can no longer help care for my dad.
 My mom can't help my sister.
 My sister can't help my mother.
 My brother and I cannot enter the house.

 My worries are endless.
-What if there are more shortages of the bathing cloths and personal care supplies that my father needs?
-What if Dad suffers another seizure and needs to go to the hospital?
+What if there's more shortages of the bathing cloths and personal care supplies that my father needs?
+What if Dad suffers another seizure and needs to go the hospital?
 What if my sister's multiple sclerosis progresses and SHE needs to go to a hospital?
 What if Mom gets sick with the virus and cannot care for my Dad?
 What if my sister gets the virus and cannot help Mom OR Dad?
 What if I end up passing the virus along to them myself?

 What if, despite my best efforts, I can't be a good enough caregiver?